Damienb123/WebGL_Line_Renderer_Migration/README.md

-# WebGL Line Renderer — React Migration
+# WebGL Line Renderer (Known as now, Trace)— React Migration
 This project builds a upon a past project built with vanilla Javascript, HTML/CSS, with WebGL graphic functionality.

 ## Tech Stack